IbanMM/vue-chat/README.md

 Its a chat room ala **WhatsApp** (simplified very much).
 I build it for fun and learning purposes.

-This has no data persistence, no database, the server only gets the messages and broacast them to the clients, the users data is a JSON and the management of who is online is an array.
+This has no data persistence, no database, the server only gets the messages and broacast them to the clients, the users data is a JSON file and the management of who is online is an array.

 It has two parts :